Train of Thought

 FOUNDER & EDITOR

-She has published over 30 articles on railways and transport infrastructure with bylines in RUSI, The Diplomat, Le Monde, The BBC, and The Economist.
+She has published 35 articles with bylines in RUSI, The International Railway Journal, The Diplomat, Le Monde, The BBC, and The Economist.

 • Mads Schmidt